walexy/zoomguy-copy-01/src/pages/index.md

     subtitle: "Are you struggling to keep your employees, volunteers, and supporters connected to your mission?
 Let our team of experts help navigate virtual events.
 Remember, your reputation is your most valuable asset.
 And it only takes one poorly-run meeting to lose a client or donor.
-Zoom is a simple, powerful, cost-effective way to host online meetings, events and webinars.
+Virtual meeting platforms like Zoom are simple, powerful, cost-effective ways to host online meetings, events and webinars.
 Various pricing options are available, including a free account that supports unlimited one-to-one meetings.
 Whether you're an entrepreneur, small business owner, board chair, or a member of a large organization, we're happy to help you get up and running with Zoom and other platforms.
 Our services include training and consulting on:"
     background: gray
     features:
       - title: Features